"To deny our human rights is to challenge our very humanity." Madiba

 Immigration law and employment law are intersecting to create and exacerbate vulnerability to labour exploitation, race discrimination, destitution and mental illnesses in the migrants and BAME workers' communities.

 We are migrant and BAME workers who have lived experience of the impact of Immigration law at work.
-We bring our expertise in employment law, immigration law, and human rights law into one law practice to support our community because lived experience is the key to begin to understand and address immigration status-related modern slavery in our community.
+We bring our expertise in employment law, immigration law, and human rights law to support our community because lived experience is the key to begin to understand and address immigration status-related modern slavery in our community.
 Our strategy to tackle immigration status-related exploitation is to reach out to our community to inform individuals about their employment rights so that we are able to identify the potential signs of labour exploitation.

 - We aim to upskill employers so that they feel confident to employ us